omkarcloud/botasaurus/README.md

 ### Step 2: Set Up Your Botasaurus Project

-1. Create a directory for your Botasaurus project and navigate to it:
+1. Create a directory for our Botasaurus project and navigate to it:

 ```shell
 mkdir my-botasaurus-project